 And in addition to this, it is important to set a budget for a few discretionary items.
 Business schools are loath to discuss it, but no one wants to be the one student who doesn’t go on the international trips or doesn’t attend the social events like skiing holidays.
 There are a gigantic number of small expenses that will quickly add up.

 Beyond this, you will be giving up your salary for the better part of two years.
 Your time is worth a lot!
-Depending on your pre-MBA compensation, two years of foregone salary and bonus could range from $150,000 to $500,000+ for a highly-compensated private equity investment professional at a large fund.
+In the private equity career path for instance, investment professionals could forego as much as $500,000+ for the two years of their MBA program!

 So, the total cost of the MBA degree is likely to be at least $350,000, and more if you’re in a highly paid profession.

-One way to reduce the cost of an MBA is to secure a scholarship, which can cover all or some of your tuition.
+One way to reduce the cost of an MBA is to secure a scholarship to cover some or all of your tuition.
 Some schools offer needs-based scholarships (such as Stanford GSB and HBS), while other schools offer merit-based scholarships.

-Working with a coach can strengthen your chances of receiving a scholarship to fund your MBA.
+Working with an MBA coach can strengthen your chances of receiving a merit-based scholarship to fund your MBA.

 The other side of calculating whether business school is worth it is what it will do to increase your income.
 Most applicants look at their target school’s employment report, which shows the average compensation for the first job MBA graduates get after completing their degree.
 You can find any business school’s employment report with a Google search for “MBA employment report SCHOOL NAME”.